OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

 20. Authentication failure responses should not give away the existent of user accounts by allowing the response time to differ, depending on whether a username exist or not.
 Use a DB transaction that looks for a fake user profile in case the username doesn't exist
-21. Add a random tunable delay for authentication failures to defer brute force attacks and protect against timing attacks

 #### 2. Passwords